Druhin13/ResoNote-ai/analysis/human_evaluation/instructions.md

 - If you're uncertain about a tag, you can access definitions in the program
 - Trust your intuition – your expert judgment is what we're seeking
 - Remember that the goal is to identify the emotional resonance and narrative aspects that might connect with different user contexts
+- Do not use music videos, artist bios, or external websites.
+Judge only from the provided lyrics/audio

 ### Be Consistent